jcarterlab/Risky-Business/R/Risky-Business.md

 **1) Scraping:**

-The websites of over 250 local newspapers in emerging regions are scraped three times a week, beginning February 7 2022.
+A database of local newspapers in the emerging world is scraped three times a week, beginning February 7 2022.

 **2) Regex:**

-A series of regex strings, including keywords, actor/action combinations and hyperbolic situation scenarios, are used to create multiple word banks.
+Regex strings (including keywords, actor/action combinations and hyperbolic situations) are used to create a series word banks.

-**3) Scoring Mechanism:**
+**3) Labeling Mechanism:**

-The word banks are used to score and label the headlines as one of 5 kinds of political violence risks.
+The word banks are used to label headlines according to 5 political violence risks.
+They are then manually checked/adjusted for accuracy.

-**4) Z-scores:**

-The relative distribution of risks is then compared using a standardized score according to the relevant continent or region.